The associated graded module of the test module filtration: Cartier structures on the direct summands of the associated graded module induced by differential operators

 Throughout this section we assume that $R$ is a regular ring essentially of finite type over an $F$-finite field.
 Regularity of $R$ is critical since we need that $F_\ast^e R$ is a flat $R$-module to ensure that ${F^e}^!$ is exact.

-The goal of this section is to show that the Cartier structures defined on the associated graded of $\tau(M, f^\lambda)$ at the beginning of Section \ref{SectionNilpotenceAssGraded} correspond to the Cartier structures obtained on quotients of eigenspaces of certain $\mathcal{D}^e_R[\theta_1, \theta_p, \ldots, \theta_{p-1}]$-modules associated to $(M, f^\lambda)$ for varying $e$.
+The goal of this section is to show that the Cartier structures defined on the direct summands of the associated graded module of $\tau(M, f^\lambda)$ at the beginning of Section \ref{SectionNilpotenceAssGraded} correspond to the Cartier structures obtained on quotients of generalized eigenspaces of certain $\mathcal{D}^e_R[\theta_1, \theta_p, \ldots, \theta_{p-1}]$-modules associated to the data $(M, f)$ for varying $e$.
 In particular, we will recover and generalize results of Bitoun (\cite{bitounbernsteinsatoposchar}).